lzl/piece/README.md

+## v0.6, 2015-11-25

+- Goal: Clone.
+Users can clone themselves.
+Clones would have their own lives.

+### Piece

+- Each user can create multiple clones.
+- Each clone would post its own pieces.

+### Piece Reader

+- Each user can create multiple clones.
+- Each clone would have its own following.

 ## v0.5, 2015-11-06

 - Goal: Follow Button.
 At Piece Reader, users can manage their following/subscriptions.
 At Piece Profile, visitor can click the Follow button to follow at selected Piece Reader.